Hanif Kureishi : The Last Word

 I do admire the above words - the very last words in this novel.

-They refer to Henry, the character who has been writing a biography of Mamoon, a controversial English/Pakistani writer who's as famous as Salman Rushdie.
+They refer to Henry, the character who has been writing a biography of Mamoon, a controversial English/Pakistani writer who resembles V.S.
+Naipul.
 Henry's task - given to him by his editor - was to write something sensational about the old man's sexual behavior that the general public would like to read.
 As it turns out, Henry's current sexual escapades are even more prolific.
 Women have always found him as irresistible as a box of chocolates - and he has no interest in settling down with any of them.

 Unfortunately, we don't get to read anything by Mamoon, only Kureishi, and his story of Henry does not seem to reveal any important truths - other than that some writers work hard and enjoy sex.

 Many of the chapters seem to have been dashed off in record speeds.
 As a critic in Guardian wrote: